devenraval/Task1/README.md

 11. The search functionality is implemented via Filters
 12. ==
 13. Charts
-14. HighCharts populated from JSON object
+14. HighCharts populated from JSON data
 15. Line, Column chart for complex data and pie chart for simple data
-16. Implemented for Data on sales and marketing
+16. Implemented for Data on sales and marketing with controllers
+17. Implemented far Data on finance with custom Directives